gtk-rs/gtk4-rs/book/src/css.md

 Sometimes you want your CSS rules to apply to even more precise conditions than style classes allow.
 That is where [pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) come in.
-With pseudo-classes you can specify a specific state of the CSS node.
 Let us use a single button with the style class `button_1` added to demonstrate this concept.

 <span class="filename">Filename: listings/css/7/window/window.ui</span>